takenet/blip-docs/source/includes/en/extensions/broadcast.md

 }
 ```

-If you already have a distribution list with some members you can send messages to this list.
-Any message sent to a specific list you be received to all of your members.
+If you already have a distribution list with some members, you can send messages to this list.
+Any message sent to a specific list will be received by all of its members.

 ###Send message with replacement variable